devspace-sh/devspace/docs/pages/cli/workflow-basics/containerization.md

   Enter path to your Helm chart
   Use existing image (e.g. from Docker Hub)
 ```
-If you already have a Dockerfile, let DevSpace CLI use this Dockerfile for packaging your application.
-If you do not have a Dockerfile yet, you can choose the first option and let DevSpace CLI create a Dockerfile for you.
+If you already have a Dockerfile, let DevSpace use this Dockerfile for packaging your application.
+If you do not have a Dockerfile yet, you can choose the first option and let DevSpace create a Dockerfile for you.

-In order to create a Dockerfile for your project, DevSpace CLI will ask for the programming language of your application:
+In order to create a Dockerfile for your project, DevSpace will ask for the programming language of your application:
 ```bash
 ?
 Select programming language of project  [Use arrows to move, type to filter] csharp